CSC207-UofT/course-project-the-losers-club/phase2/design_document.md

   * the game ends when all thirteen suits have been won
   * the winner is the player with the most set of cards

+### Bura
+* 2+ players, 36 card (4 suits; ranks A, 6-K)
+* Start:
+  * (Modified) Cards are dealt out singly until each player has one card
+    * each player is dealt 3 cards each originally
+  * Next card in the deck is turned face up to show the trump suit and the rest is placed face down in the middle
+* Play:
+  * Player to the left of the dealer leads the first trick
+  * (Modified) Player may choose a card in their hand to play
+    * originally given a choice to play 1, 2, or 3 cards of the same suit
+  * The next player can play any card they wish - no requirement to follow suit or rank
+  * The goal of each player is to then beat the card that was previously of the highest "value"
+  * A card can be beaten by a higher card of the same suit, and any non-trump card can be beaten by any trump
+  * Player that played the card of the highest "value" wins the trick
+  * The winning player of the trick takes all the cards that were played in the trick
+  * After the trick ends, one card is dealt to each player from the deck, and the next trick starts
+* Win condition:
+  * (Modified) the game ends when a player reaches 31 points
+    * each card is given a points-value
+      * Ace: 11pts, Ten: 10pts, King: 4pts, Queen: 3pts, Jack: 2pts, 9-6: 0 pts
+    * originally a player is allowed to "call the game" by claiming that they have 31 points.
+If the player does have 31 points, the player wins.
+If the player does not have 31 points, the game ends with that player losing.
+  * if the deck is exhausted before a player reaches 31 points, the player with the highest point wins